ladislavzan/GettingAndCleaningData/README.md

 # Computation procedue

 Below is a list of steps executed when code is run:
-1. Loading all data (absolute addresses used)
+1. Item 1 Loading all data (absolute addresses used)
 2. processing of test data - merging test data with subject labels
 3. processing of test data - merging already processed data from previous step with activity labels
 4. creating tidy test data set - merging two preprocessed data sets